 Next you’ll come to the start point for hiking Montenegro’s second-highest peak, Bobotov Kuk.
 Bobotov Kuk is a serious hike and you’ll need to come prepared if you want to do this hike.
 The weather here can change in an instant and it’s a dangerous mountain.

 This is the busiest part of the route and there are other shorter trails you can walk if you feel like stretching your legs.

 This is also where you can try via ferrata in Durmitor (you can also do it in Kotor).
-Via ferrata is like a cross between hiking and rock climbing and it's a great way to see this beautiful area with some local guides.
-There are two tours available:
+Via ferrata is like a cross between hiking and rock climbing and it's a great way to enjoy this magnificent area.

 From here the road continues winding through pastures until you meet the main road back to Žabljak.